 The Rowlatt act

-- When the Rawlatt act 1919, was passed hurriedly through the Imperial Legislative Council inspire of unanimous opposition of the Indian members, Gandhiji’s patience comes to an end.
+- When the Rawlatt act of 1919, was passed hurriedly through the Imperial Legislative Council inspire of the unanimous opposition of the Indian members, Gandhiji’s patience comes to an end.

 - Gandhi wanted non-violent civil disobedience against such unjust laws, which would start with a hartal on 6th April.